-Yes, we service many areas of NSW and the Northern Territory.
-We will always try to book in multiple jobs in an area to save on travel time and cost, so if you want to get together with some other locals in your area, we can come and spend a day or two.
+Yes, we can travel to other areas in regional NSW.
+We will always try to book in multiple jobs to save on travel time and cost, so if you want to get together with some other locals in your area, we can come and spend a day or two.
 If you are even more remote than that, just give us a call, we can probably still work something out.

 It depends.
 The value of a piano is a flexible concept, but ultimately it is only worth what someone is willing to pay for it.
 If it means something to you emotionally, you may consider it a priceless possession.
 However, in terms of monetary value, even if it is a lovely piece of furniture, a piano is really only worth anything if it functions well as a musical instrument.
 Sometimes an investment even larger than its market value may be needed to make it rewarding to play again.